Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Discussion

-This minor merger picture may be supported by some of the trends that we see with galaxy properties in Fig.~\ref{fig:grads_vs_params}.
-In particular, in the right column, we compare our resolved stellar population gradients to the 6 galaxies that we have in common with \cite{Slob_2025}, who measured spatially resolved stellar kinematics in 15 SUSPENSE galaxies.
+This minor merger picture, which can also explain the difference in size between our galaxies and those at lower-$z$ (e.g. \citealt{Trujillo_2004, Franx_2008, Bezanson_2009, van_dokkum_2010, van_der_Wel_2014}) may be supported by some of the trends that we see with galaxy properties in Fig.~\ref{fig:grads_vs_params}.
+Specifically, in the right column, we compare our resolved stellar population gradients to the six galaxies that we have in common with \cite{Slob_2025}, who measure spatially resolved stellar kinematics in 15 SUSPENSE galaxies.
 Interestingly, we find a significant negative trend between our age gradients and $V_{r_{\rm e}}/\sigma_0$, where galaxies with more rotational support also have stronger negative age gradients.
-This supports the scenario presented in \cite{Slob_2025}, where minor mergers gradually destroy rotational support over time while simultaneously flattening the age gradients (again, assuming that the accreted galaxies are older).
-However, larger sample sizes are required to constrain the trends between [Fe/H] gradients and $V_{r_{\rm e}}/\sigma_0$, and between age and [Fe/H] gradients and galaxy age, to assess whether these are also consistent with this picture (see also \citealt{D'Eugenio_2024}).
+This supports the scenario presented in \cite{Slob_2025}, where minor mergers gradually destroy rotational support over time while simultaneously flattening the age gradients (again, assuming that the accreted galaxies are older than the galaxy core).
+However, larger sample sizes are required to constrain any trends between [Fe/H] gradients and $V_{r_{\rm e}}/\sigma_0$, and between age and [Fe/H] gradients and galaxy age, and accordingly assess whether these are also consistent with this picture (see also \citealt{D'Eugenio_2024}).

-Alternatively, progenitor bias is also expected to produce age and metal gradients \citep{Larson_1974, White_1980, Kobayashi_2004, Pipino_2008, Pipino_2010}.
-In this case, galaxies evolve passively after quenching.
-The different gradients could indicate that different quenching processes operate at different times, as we suggest in Section~\ref{sec:quenching}.
+Alternatively, progenitor bias \citep{van_dokkum_2001, Carollo_2013, Poggianti_2013} can also explain the evolution in gradients (as well as size) between the distant quiescent galaxies in our sample and those at $z < 1$.
+In this scenario, the galaxies that quench at later times would have the stronger negative [Fe/H] and flat age gradients that we see at lower $z$.
+These gradients could have been directly inherited from the star-forming progenitors and/or could indicate that different quenching processes operate at different times (see Section~\ref{sec:quenching}).